Monthly Report

 #5: Rabi-senpai / QuQu

 Long black hair with blunt bangs and sparkling star-shaped pupils — a modest / school-style "senpai" big-sister avatar.
-A new release from QuQu — the creator behind the popular NecoMaid avatar — at ¥1,800, the cheapest entry in March's top 10 by a wide margin and the entry that anchors the lower price end of the lineup.
+A new release from QuQu — the creator behind the popular NecoMaid avatar — at ¥1,800, the cheapest entry in March's top 10 by a wide margin.
+It gathered 3,493 likes while anchoring the lower price end of the lineup.

 The default outfits ship as three prefab styles, with hair color and outfit combined to give three distinct character vibes to choose from.
 TYPE_1 (black hair × dark navy knit vest × black ribbon tie × black tights) is the cool, composed honor-student direction; TYPE_2 (pale pink hair × cream V-neck sweater × red necktie × navy plaid skirt) is the bright, lively, girly direction; TYPE_3 (platinum blonde × grey jacket × light blue tie × white socks) is the clear, modest direction.
 The packaging — "keep the school-uniform axis fixed and switch only the atmosphere worn" — pairs naturally with the ¥1,800 entry-price positioning.